imran458/CapstoneProj/README.md

 </div>

 ## App Description :scroll:
 Diggraffiti is a mobile app that allows anyone to go anywhere in the world and construct virtual artworks using digital paintbrush tools.
-Once published, these virtual artworks can be viewed by other users within the app and those users can choose to either like the artwork or create their own!
+Once published, these virtual artworks' geographic coordinates are tracked and can be viewed by other users within the map screen.
+Once viewed, users have the option to like these artowrks.

 ## App Screenshots/Clips :camera:
 ![Loading Screen](https://github.com/imran458/Diggraffiti/blob/master/FrontEnd/assets/LoadingScreen.png)